 - Waste: New ambitions as part of the high5+ programme have been set for waste management for 2030.
 These include reducing the amount of produced waste by 20%, diverting waste from landfilling and avoiding incineration without energy recovery.

 Airbus was the first manufacturer to offer customers the option of delivering new aircraft that use a blend of sustainable fuel.
 Multiple airline customers have benefited from this programme, developed in association with Air Total.
 We are also heavily involved in the Initiative Towards Sustainable Kerosene For Aviation also called the ITAKA European initiative, which aims to speed up the commercialisation of sustainable aviation fuel in Europe.

 Reducing emissions by changing the way we fly

 Direct routings can result in approximately 10% less fuel consumption in aircraft, as well as significantly reduced CO2 and noise emissions.
 This is why we develop modern air traffic management systems in collaboration with our subsidiary Airbus NavBlue and work closely with a range of partners to further optimise in-flight operational efficiency.

 Recycling or reusing up to 90% of our aircraft

 In 2005, we were proud to be the first manufacturer to undertake a voluntary approach to aircraft decommissioning and aircraft recycling.
-Today, Airbus and Tarmac Aerosave have established a proven method for decommissioning, dismantling and recycling the entire Airbus aircraft product range in an environmentally responsible way—with up to 90% of aircraft eligible for reuse or recycling.
-For non-recyclable parts, we focus on safe disposal.
+Today, Airbus and Tarmac Aerosave have established a proven method for decommissioning, dismantling and recycling the entire Airbus aircraft product range in an environmentally responsible way.
+We are able to recycle 92% of an aircraft's total weight.